EASTLAND CENTER

 Between 2006 and 2021, EASTLAND CENTER was sold three times.
 New York City's Ashkenazy Acquisition Corporation bought the complex in February 2006, but defaulted on their loan in 2016.
 Great Neck, New York's Kohan Retail Investment Group bought the mall at an auction in October 2018.
 In June 2021, Kansas City, Missouri's NorthPoint Development became the new proprietor.

-Meanwhile, a third face lift renovation was done in 2006.
+Meanwhile, a third face lift renovation had been done in 2006.
 Mall entrances were rebuilt, with much of the East Wing being gutted and reconfigured.
 A 1-level (72,700 square foot) Burlington Coat Factory opened for business September 25, 2009.
 A vacant Montgomery Ward building was retenanted by New York City-based Shoppers World.
 Their 1-level (56,000 square foot) store debuted in August 2010.
 For a little over a year, all EASTLAND anchor space was leased.
 However, Sears was shuttered on May 31, 2012.

 Macy's shuttered their EASTLAND store on March 19, 2017, followed by Target, whose store went dark on February 3, 2018.
 Burlington (Coat Factory) followed suit and pulled up stakes in April 2018.
 This left just one anchor -Shoppers World- to sustain the mall, whose occupancy rate had fallen to thirty-nine percent.